MIT-LCP/mimic-code/buildmimic/postgres/README.md

 If following the tutorials, be sure to download the scripts locally and the MIMIC-III files locally.
 If you choose the makefile approach, see the below section.

+Note: if you are using PostgreSQL 10, then you can use the `postgres_create_tables_pg10.sql` script instead of the `postgres_create_tables.sql` script to use the new declarative partitioning syntax.
+To read more about declarative partitioning, see [here](https://www.postgresql.org/docs/10/static/ddl-partitioning.html#DDL-PARTITIONING-DECLARATIVE).
+The makefile will not use this script by default.

 # Instructions for use of Makefile

 First ensure that Postgres is running on your computer.
 For installation instructions, see: [http://www.postgresql.org/download/](http://www.postgresql.org/download/)